Our Latest News

 Queen Elizabeth II’s Favourite Flowers

-In May, during one of her last public appearances, another floral portrait was unveiled to mark the Queen’s Platinum Jubilee (70 years) (pictured below) with her favourite flower: lily of the valley.
-This flower symbolises motherhood, purity and happiness, and in the language of flowers, gentleness and humility.
+In May, during one of her last public appearances, a floral portrait was unveiled to mark the Queen’s Platinum Jubilee featuring her favourite flower: lily of the valley.
+Symbolising motherhood, purity and happiness, it is also associated with gentleness and humility.

-Lilies of the valley had a very sentimental meaning for the Queen.
-In addition to her bridal bouquet, they were also used in the Queen’s coronation bouquet in 1953.
-We would therefore not be surprised to find them in the gardens of Buckingham Palace.
+Lily of the valley held deep sentimental meaning for the Queen.
+It featured in her bridal bouquet and in her coronation bouquet in 1953, and it is believed to bloom in the gardens of Buckingham Palace.

 Easter Flowers